OlleLindgren/pyrefact/README.md

 Pyrefact is also available as a VS Code extension, simply named [Pyrefact](https://marketplace.visualstudio.com/items?itemName=olleln.pyrefact).
 The extension allows you to use pyrefact as your formatter, similar to how the Black or Autopep8 extensions work.

-You can also use pyrefact as your default formatter and use the configurations for format on save etc. Pyrefact always runs with the `--safe` flag when used through the VS Code extension.
+You can also use pyrefact as your default formatter and use the configurations for format on save etc. Pyrefact always runs with the `--safe` flag when used through the VS Code extension, and works with format on save, letting you refactor snippets of code with great granularity.

 The repository for the extension can be found at [pyrefact-vscode-extension](https://github.com/OlleLindgren/pyrefact-vscode-extension).